mk-fg/reliable-discord-client-irc-daemon/README.md

     - [Highlight on incoming private messages](#hdr-highlight_on_incoming_private_messages)
     - [WARNING :: Session/auth rejected unexpectedly - disabling connection]
     - [Captcha-solving is required to login for some reason]
-    - [Almost every message I see are reacts by people :(]
     - [Debugging anything strange, unknown or unexpected]

 - [Random tips and tricks](#hdr-random_tips_and_tricks)